splunk/security_content/docs/_posts/2019-01-25-processes_tapping_keyboard_events.md

 ---

 ### ⚠️ WARNING THIS IS A EXPERIMENTAL DETECTION
-We have not been table to test, simulate, or build datasets for this detection.
+We have not been able to test, simulate, or build datasets for this detection.
 Use at your own risk.
 This analytic is **NOT** supported.

 [Try in Splunk Security Cloud](https://www.splunk.com/en_us/cyber-security.html){: .btn .btn--success}